Back to all

 Node-RED is a user-friendly open-source tool designed for creating and managing applications primarily related to IoT and home automation.
 It offers a unique visual approach where you connect various “nodes” on a grid to build your application’s logic.
 These nodes represent tasks and functions like data processing, device communication, and web services.
 This visual approach makes it easy for technical and non-technical users to design complex data flows without extensive coding.

-Node-RED provides a wide array of built-in nodes that handle different tasks, and it’s particularly well-known for its support of IoT protocols like MQTT and HTTP.
-Users can also develop their custom nodes using JavaScript.
-Once you’ve crafted your application’s flow by connecting nodes, you can deploy it to different environments, whether on a local machine, cloud server, or IoT device.
+Moreover, Node-RED provides a wide array of built-in nodes that handle different tasks, and it’s particularly well-known for its support of IoT messaging protocols like MQTT and HTTP.
+Users can also develop custom nodes using JavaScript.
+Once you’ve crafted your application’s flow by connecting nodes, you can deploy it to different environments — a local machine, cloud server, or IoT device.

 Now, I will demonstrate the installation of Node-RED by running it locally from a Windows PC.
 The following instructions will assume you are using a Windows operating system